ads-mirrors/auditing.testssl.sh/bin/Readme.md

 More
 ====

 In general these binaries are not needed anymore as weak crypto is covered by bash sockets if the binary from the vendor can't handle weak crypto.
-In the future release they will ne retired.
+In a future release they will be retired.

-Testing with openssl however is at the moment faster opposed to using bash sockets.
+Testing with openssl however is at the moment faster as opposed to using bash sockets.
 And binaries can handle protocols (/better) once the SSL/TLS connection is established, like retrieving the HTTP header.
+Distributors / vendors however support as of 2024/2025 still protocols like TLS 1.0 and TLS 1.1, most of them even SSLv3, with some tweaks.
+So using older binaries like the ones in this directory is very often not needed.

 General
 -------